anoadragon453/qubes-file-trust/doc/documentation.md

 `attr` must be installed on the system, which includes the `getfattr` and `setfattr` binaries.

+`python3-pyxattr` is required for manipulating extended attribute values

+`gvfs-bin` is required for custom emblem support in Nautilus

 ## File Manager Context Menus

 The context menus are defined as a python script for Nautilus (stored in